bitrise-io/devcenter/_articles/en/tutorials/vpn-configuration.md

 To connect to a VPN, you need to:

-1. Install and configure the required VPN components
+1. Install and configure the required VPN components.
-2. Connect to the VPN
+2. Connect to the VPN.

 You can configure and connect a VPN anywhere in your Workflow - BEFORE you would use the VPN connection, of course.
-For example, if you require a VPN connection to access your repository, you have to connect before the `Git Clone` Step.
+For example, if you require a VPN connection to access your repository, you have to connect before the **Git Clone** Step.

-{% include message_box.html type="important" title="SSH sessions" content="When you choose your VPN tool and do the setup/configuration, you have to be careful **not to restart or abort** existing SSH sessions!
+{% include message_box.html type="important" title="SSH sessions" content="When you choose your VPN tool and do the setup/configuration, you have to be careful NOT TO RESTART OR ABORT existing SSH sessions!
 The [bitrise.io](https://www.bitrise.io) workers will abort the build if the SSH connection between the build's Control/Master machine and the build virtual machine terminates!"%}

 ## Example configurations

-### Using the `Connect to OpenVPN Server` Step
+### Using the Connect to OpenVPN Server Step

-To use the `Connect to OpenVPN Server` Step, you need to build an OpenVPN server in advance.
+To use the **Connect to OpenVPN Server** Step, you need to build an OpenVPN server in advance.
 [Read more about how to set up an OpenVPN server](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04).

 Once the server is ready, encode the following in Base64: